na-na-hi/renget/archive/chrprompt2.md

 ###Elm
 Q1: We've seen you eat the dreams of a few guildmons, with dire consequences.
 Have you kicked the habit completely?
 Or do you still indulge in a bit dream eating from time-to-time?

+###Error
+Q1: Have you found any hobbies in the Pokemon world?
+Made any friends?
+Q2: This statement is false.

+###Pika
+Q1: What's the most important thing to have in a relationship?
+Q2: Do you accept pets and/or hugs?
+Asking for a friend.

+###Chespin
+Q1: Have you ever thought about hiring a craftsmon to turn cotton into a true bed?
+Q2: What's comfier for sleeping?
+Warm room or cold room?

+###Wooper
+Q1: Can you share some of your favorite human folklore?

+###Smith
+Q1: Furret seems pretty cute.
+Does she ever do anything that scares you?

+###Furret
+Q1: Smith seems like a tough guy.
+Does he ever do anything nice for you?

 ##->**General Questions**<-

 **Former humans**, if you could write a letter back home, what would you write and to whom?